The Pacific War Online Encyclopedia

 Another variant of the general-purpose bomb was the high

-largest possible explosive charge.
-These required a light contact fuse
+and largest possible explosive charge.
+These required a light

-with instantaneous detonation, since the case would buckle on hitting
+contact fuse with instantaneous detonation, since the case would

 Armor-piercing bombs had thick steel cases, a relatively small explosive charge, and a delayed fuse that did not detonate the explosive until a few tenths of a second or more after the bomb hit a substantial solid surface.
 This gave time for the bomb to penetrate before detonating.
 AP bombs were useful against armored ships, bunkers, concrete runways, and other hardened targets.